paukstelom/IBMassignment/README.md

 Redis is used to store the unique visitors value.
 The Redis is deployed as a Azure Cache for Redis service in a seperate resource.

-### The connection is configured through terraform:
+### The connection is configured through terraform

 * Terraform passess variables to the Azure App Service instace which injects them to the environment.